Ojlit/package-management/soarQube-Installation/READme.md

 + Update username and password ot Token for the applicable user
 + If Token is used,
   + token should be entered in the "sonar.login" line in place of username in the pom.xml file
-  + the "sonar.password" line should be commeneted or deleted
+  + the "sonar.password" line should be commented or deleted

 ## Creating SonarQube Quality Gate and Quality Profiles